Silk Road transmission of Buddhism: Transmission to Korea

 Though it initially enjoyed wide acceptance, even being supported as the state ideology during the Goryeo (918–1392 CE) period, Buddhism in Korea suffered extreme repression during the Joseon (1392–1897 CE) era, which lasted over five hundred years.
 During this period, Neo-Confucianism overcame the prior dominance of Buddhism.
 Only after Buddhist monks helped repel the Japanese invasions of Korea (1592–98) did the persecution of Buddhists stop.
 Buddhism in Korea remained subdued until the end of the Joseon period, when its position was strengthened somewhat by the colonial period, which lasted from 1910 to 1945.
 However, these Buddhist monks did not only put an end to Japanese rule in 1945, but they also asserted their specific and separate religious identity by reforming their traditions and practices.
 They laid the foundation for many Buddhist societies, and the younger generation of monks came up with the ideology of Mingung Pulgyo, or "Buddhism for the people."
 The importance of this ideology is that it was coined by the monks who focused on common men's daily issues.
 After World War II, the Seon school of Korean Buddhism once again gained acceptance.

 A 2005 government survey indicated that about a quarter of South Koreans identified as Buddhist.
 However, the actual number of Buddhists in South Korea is ambiguous as there is no exact or exclusive criterion by which Buddhists can be identified, unlike the Christian population.
 With Buddhism's incorporation into traditional Korean culture, it is now considered a philosophy and cultural background rather than a formal religion.
 As a result, many people outside of the practicing population are deeply influenced by these traditions.
 Thus, when counting secular believers or those influenced by the faith while not following other religions, the number of Buddhists in South Korea is considered to be much larger.
 Similarly, in officially atheist North Korea, while Buddhists officially account for 4.5% of the population, a much larger number (over 70%) of the population are influenced by Buddhist philosophies and customs.

+Buddhism's Decline from Western Silk Road Regions

+Beyond Central Asia and Xinjiang, Buddhism also declined in other regions along the Silk Road due to a combination of changing political powers, economic shifts, and the spread of Islam.
+In areas such as Iran, Afghanistan, and parts of the Indian subcontinent that were once home to thriving Buddhist communities and monasteries, Buddhist institutions gradually lost support as Islamic rule became more established.
+This decline was not necessarily caused by forced conversion or violence, but rather by the transformation of social and economic systems under new governance.
+Rulers began to support Islamic institutions instead, and Buddhist monasteries once central to trade, education, and local economies were no longer maintained.
+Over time, without strong state support or popular backing, many Buddhist sites were abandoned or repurposed, and their teachings faded from daily life in these regions.